 Faith and John Gaw Meem Preservation Trades Internship

-The Historic Santa Fe Foundation currently is accepting applications for the 2018 Faith and John Gaw Meem Preservation Trades Internship.
-The 10-week program begins June 1, 2018 in Santa Fe, New Mexico.
-It permits a qualified student or recent graduate of architecture, planning, design, or a similar field to gain hands-on experience in the theory and practice of preservation by working with foundation board members and staff.
+The Historic Santa Fe Foundation currently is accepting applications for the 2019 Faith and John Gaw Meem Preservation Trades Internship.
+The 10-week program begins June 17, 2019 in Santa Fe, New Mexico.
+It permits a qualified student or recent graduate of architecture, planning, design, or a similar field to gain hands-on experience in the theory and practice of preservation by working with foundation staff and board members.

 Summer Internship Program Goals